leonardlab/HBS_GAMES/README.md

 # GAMES

-This code is associated with the pre-print maunscript "GAMES: A dynamic model development workflow for rigorous characterization of synthetic genetic systems."
+This code is associated with the pre-print manuscript "GAMES: A dynamic model development workflow for rigorous characterization of synthetic genetic systems".

 Detailed descriptions of the files and functions in this repository are included in the Supplementary Information (Supplementary Notes 2-3) of the manuscript.

 Test.py and Run.py are the executable files.
 Settings.py can be used to change the settings for different simulation runs.